 The Healing Home of Her Dreams

-After an angel sighting in a dream, a woman felt compelled to create a safe place for children being released from psychiatric wards.
+After an angel sighting in a dream, a woman strives to create a safe place for children.

 Brightly colored oil sticks lay ready on my desk next to a big blank sheet of paper.
 I hadn't painted since I was a child.